adueck/blog/content/blog/curry-howard-proofs-are-programs/index.md

 ## Inductive Proofs and Recursive Functions

-There are more striking parallels when we start looking at math proofs using induction.
+There's a more striking relationship between proofs and programs when we start looking at math proofs using induction.
 These work exactly like recursive functions, as pointed out in [HTDP](https://htdp.org/2023-8-14/Book/part_two.html#%28part._ch~3adesign-lists%29).

 In particular let's think about inductive proofs where we have something like, "For all integers $n \geq a$, a property $P(n)$ is true."